oracle/weblogic-deploy-tooling/README.md

 ## Features of the Oracle WebLogic Server Deploy Tooling

 The Oracle WebLogic Server Deploy Tooling is designed to support a wide range of WebLogic Server versions.
-Testing has been done with versions ranging from WebLogic Server 10.3.3 to the very latest version 12.2.1.3 (and beyond).
 This is possible because the underlying framework, upon which the tools are built, embeds a knowledge base that encodes information about WLST folders and attributes, making it possible for the tooling to know:

 - The folder structures
 - Which folders are valid in the version of WLST being used